Two-dimensional Yang-Mills theory via integrable probability: Two-dimensional Yang--Mills measure

 \begin{remark} In the literature, this definition of the Yang--Mills measure is sometimes described as a discrete gauge theory for the \emph{heat kernel action}, or \emph{Villain action}, as opposed to the \emph{Wilson action} defined by Wilson in \cite{Wil74} by

 In the case of the Wilson action, the Yang--Mills measure with coupling constant $\beta>0$ is defined as the Gibbs measure of inverse temperature $\beta$ and Hamiltonian $S$, that is,

 The advantage of the Wilson action, mainly used in lattice gauge theory \cite{Cha20,CPS}, is that it defines a simpler model in terms of statistical mechanics, but going from the discrete to the continuous model seems more complicated in general and requires renormalization -- which is not the case for the heat kernel action, as we shall see in a moment.
-Note that in two dimensions, recent papers establish a correspondence between Villain gauge theory and Wilson gauge theory \cite{CG,SSZ}.
+Note that some recent papers establish a correspondence between Villain gauge theory and Wilson gauge theory \cite{CG,SSZ}, respectively in $\Z^d$ and in $\R^2$.
 In the sequel, we shall always use the heat kernel action. \end{remark}

 \begin{remark} The Yang--Mills measure can also be defined for a surface $\Sigma$ with boundary.
 A way to do it is to see $\Sigma$ as a subset of a surface $\Sigma_0$ without boundary but with marked simple loops whose union gives $\partial\Sigma$, and the map embedded in $\Sigma$ is a graph $\Gbb$ embedded in $\Sigma_0$ such that $\partial\Sigma$ is a concatenation of edges of $\Gbb$, and whose faces that do not belong to $\Sigma$ are marked faces that do not contribute to the definition of the measure.
 One can then impose boundary conditions, cf. \cite{Lev10,DL}.
 In particular, the measure on $\R^2$ can be defined as a measure on a planar map (i.e. a map embedded in the sphere) with a marked face, the ``unbounded face". \end{remark}